-- the police file number on the top corner on the right side
+- the police file number (top corner on the right side)

-Step 1: The Crown Prosecution Office reviews your file.
-This may take more than 3 weeks.
+Step 1: The Crown Prosecution office reviews your file which may take more than three weeks.
 You may qualify for the Sex Trade Offender Program (STOP), an Adult Alternative Measures Program (AMP).

-- You may phone 780-427-4085 about 2 days before their court date to see if you have been approved for the program.
+- You may phone 780-427-4085 about two days before their court date to see if you have been approved for the program

-Step 2: Go to the Edmonton Police Service Headquarters on the date provided on your Promise to Appear to be fingerprinted and photographed.
+Step 2: Go to the Edmonton Police Service Headquarters (9620 103A Avenue, Edmonton AB) to be fingerprinted and photographed on the date provided on your Promise to Appear.

-Step 5: Meet with the Probation Officer to be approved for the Sex Trade Offender Program.
+Step 5: Meet with the Probation Officer to be approved for the STOP.

-Step 6: Attend the Sex Trade Offender Program, an 8 hour program on a Saturday.
-Be there before 8 am to register.
-Program ends at 4:30 pm.
-Edmonton Tower – 3rd floor, 10111 104 Avenue.
-Underground parking, $10 for all day unless there is a Roger’s Place event.
+Step 6: Attend the Sex Trade Offender Program, an 8-hour program on a Saturday.
+Be there before 8:00 AM to register.
+Program ends at 4:30 PM.
+Underground parking is $10 for the day, unless there is an event at Rogers Place.

 What does it mean to have a criminal record?